-In the event of a tie where an outgoing officer or representative is involved, he/ she shall be deemed to be re-elected.
+In the event of a tie where an outgoing officer or representative is involved, he/she shall be deemed to be re-elected.

 If an outgoing officer or representative is not involved, the tie shall be decided by lot.

-- 64. Decisions may be taken by a show of hands.
-However, contentious issues shall be decided by secret ballot. - 65.
-Members of the Management Committee of Central Council shall be members of their respective Provincial Councils, County Boards and Club Committees with voting rights.
-Likewise, officers of Provincial Councils shall be members of their respective County Boards and Club Committees with voting rights. - 66.
-Officers, Delegates and members of sub-committees of Provincial and Central Councils who have voting rights, shall be entitled to vote in their respective Councils, County Boards and Clubs. - 67.
+- 61. Decisions may be taken by a show of hands.
+However, contentious issues shall be decided by secret ballot. - 62.
 Decisions of Club and County Boards, Provincial and Central Councils, shall be taken by a simple majority.
-In the event of a tie, the presiding Chairperson or President shall have a second or casting vote. - 68.
-Club or County Boards, Provincial or Central Councils shall have the power to appoint full-time or part-time paid officials.
+In the event of a tie, the presiding Chairperson or President shall have a second or casting vote. - 63.
+Club or County Boards, Provincial or Central Councils shall have the power to appoint fulltime or part-time paid officials.
 They shall not have the right to vote except with their Home Club, provided they are not a paid official of that Club.
 They shall be subject to the terms and conditions laid down by the relevant Committee, Board or Council.